Azure/azure-quickstart-templates/application-workloads/sap/sap-2-tier-s4hana-fully-activated-appliance/README.md

 ```

 5. Wait for Installation to Complete
 Go for a long coffee or tea break.
 Or better yet, read the latest [SAP on Azure blog posts](https://techcommunity.microsoft.com/t5/sap-on-microsoft/ct-p/SAPonMicrosoft).
-The installation process typically takes around 4 hours to complete from start to finish.
+You can follow the installation progress in the log file located at `/var/log/azure-quickstart-install-s4.log`.

 ## Usage